mbarbin/fpath-base/README.md

   -> [ `Absolute of Absolute_path.t | `Relative of Relative_path.t ]
 ```

-**Fpart** is a helper module for representing and manipulating the elements that constitute the '/' separated segments of a path.
+**Fsegment** is a helper module for representing and manipulating the elements that constitute the '/' separated segments of a path.

 **Absolute_path** and **Relative_path** are helper modules that distinguish between classes of paths in the type system, enhancing type safety for applications manipulating paths.
 Both types are defined as `private Fpath.t`, making it easy to cast and convert paths.